 For background, some of the measures of lesion activity that have been incorporated into ICDAS are based on previous studies that helped define key aspects of caries activity, such as ways to assess lesion depth, lesion activity, and considerations regarding root caries and recurrent caries.

 Lesion depth assessment.
 To understand the classification for lesion depth assessment, it is important to know how moisture on the tooth surface affects the visibility of a lesion.
 White spot lesions become more opaque in dried dental tissue compared to wet dental tissue because of increased light scattering.
-Typically, non-cavitated lesions that are visible on a wet tooth have penetrated deeply, while a non-cavitated lesion that is only visible after drying has penetrated less deeply into teeth.
+Typically, non-cavitated lesions that are visible on a wet tooth have penetrated deeply, while a non-cavitated lesion that is only visible after drying has penetrated less deeply into the tooth.

 Recording root-surface caries.
 This is a classification specific to root caries lesions that integrates activity assessment and surface integrity assessment.
 The diagnostic categories are as follows:

 Recording recurrent caries.
 This refers to caries at the margins of restorations, with recurrent caries reflecting the result of unsuccessful plaque control.
-These are typically found on the gingival margins of all classes of restorations, with the exception of class I restorations, which affect pit-and-fissure crevices on occlusal, buccal, and lingual surfaces of posterior teeth and lingual surfaces of anterior teeth.14 Diagnosis is accomplished using the Nyvad criteria in the lesion activity assessment section described previously.
+These are typically found on the gingival margins of all classes of restorations, with the exception of class I restorations, which affect pit-and-fissure crevices on occlusal, buccal, and lingual surfaces of posterior teeth and lingual surfaces of anterior teeth.19 Diagnosis is accomplished using the Nyvad criteria in the lesion activity assessment section described previously.